 IDIS 407 (4 credits) – Field Project in STEM Education

-Course Descriptions for Interdisciplinary Science Studies Major
+Links to Course Descriptions for Disciplines in the Major